 Within the context of an LMS the term role refers to a collection of permissions that are determined for the entire system.
 Roles can be assigned to specific users within particular contexts.
 In Moodle, a role is assigned to a user in a context - that context could be an activity, a module, a centre, or the entire site.
 The combination of roles and context define a specific user's access and therefore directly impact on their ability to perform tasks.
-The most common examples are the roles of student and teacher in the context of a module.
+The most common examples are the roles of Participant and Module Creator in the context of a module.

 All staff should receive training on how to use their role effectively before it is assigned to them.
-In this capacity they are responsible for protecting personal student information at all times.
+In this capacity they are responsible for protecting personal participant information at all times.

 The table lists the primary/default roles currently defined on our Moodle site and provides a summary of which actions various roles are permitted to take.
 The permissions are hierarchical.
-This means that a teacher is granted all the permissions that would also be afforded to the roles of non-editing teacher and student.
-In turn a manager is granted all the permissions that apply to a teacher, a non-editing teacher, and a student.
+This means that a Module Creator is granted all the permissions that would also be afforded to the roles of Facilitator and Participant.
+These roles are particular to DIGIFACE as this terminology best describes our members.